All Episodes

 Take it or leave it.

-The only thing the president was able to get rid of, which was important was the individual mandate.
+The only thing the president was able to get rid of, which was important, was the individual mandate.

-But just listen, so I I think they obviously are more fearful because of what they did to Amy Coney Barrett the last time and attack her deeply held religious faith and religious views.
+But just listen, so I think they obviously are more fearful because of what they did to Amy Coney Barrett the last time and attack her deeply held religious faith and religious views.

 That's not going to stop some of them.